d2l-ai/d2l-en/chapter_preliminaries/index.md

 All machine learning is concerned with extracting information from data.
-So we will begin by learning the practical skills for storing, manipulating, and preprocessing data with MXNet's NumPy interface.
+So we will begin by learning the practical skills for storing, manipulating, and preprocessing data with the NumPy interface of MXNet.

 Moreover, machine learning typically requires working with large datasets, which we can think of as tables,